mdozmorov/ChIP-seq_notes/README.md

 - `S3norm` - Chip-seq normalization to sequencing depth AND signal-to-noise ratio to the common reference.
 Negative Binomial for modeling background, convert counts to -log10(p-values), use monotonic nonlinear model to match the means of the common peaks and backgrounds in two datasets. https://github.com/guanjue/S3norm
     - Xiang, Guanjue, Cheryl Keller, Belinda Giardine, Lin An, Ross Hardison, and Yu Zhang.
 “S3norm: Simultaneous Normalization of Sequencing Depth and Signal-to-Noise Ratio in Epigenomic Data.”
 BioRxiv, January 1, 2018, 506634. https://doi.org/10.1101/506634.

+### Quality control

+- `phantompeakqualtools` - This package computes informative enrichment and quality measures for ChIP-seq/DNase-seq/FAIRE-seq/MNase-seq data.
+It can also be used to obtain robust estimates of the predominant fragment length or characteristic tag shift values in these assays. https://github.com/kundajelab/phantompeakqualtools

 ### Peaks